proofrock/ws4sqlite/ROAD_TO_WS4SQL.md

 ## Changes

-- SQLite is embedded via [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) and CGO.
-Should be way faster.
-- Support for DuckDB (see below).
+### Breaking changes

-- [**BREAKING CHANGE**] When running the app, the config files must be specified on the command line, the file paths cannot be used anymore (there).
+- When running the app, the config files must be specified on the command line, the file paths cannot be used anymore (there).
 This is described in the "Migration" section below.
 The file path is in the config file.
   - The only exception is a "simple case" to serve a file path without any config.
 This can be done with the new `--quick-db` parameter.
-- [**BREAKING CHANGE**] Hashed passwords in auth config must now be hashed with BCrypt, not SHA256.
+- Hashed passwords in auth config must now be hashed with BCrypt, not SHA256.
-- Fail fast if the request is empty, don't even attempt to authenticate.
+- Plain text passwords are not permitted anymore, in auth config.

+### Major features

+- SQLite is embedded via [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) and CGO.
+Should be way faster.
+- Support for DuckDB (see below).
 - Target platforms (because of CGO) are now 4 (`win/amd64`, `macos/arm64`, `linux/amd64`, `linux/arm64`).
   - For Docker, `linux/amd64` and `linux/arm64`.
 - Docker images are now based on `distroless/static-debian12`.
 - Docker images are now hosted on Github's Container Registry.

+### Minor changes

+- Fail fast if the request is empty, don't even attempt to authenticate.

 ## Migration